-Looming over the historically-rich Tremé neighborhood in New Orleans, the Riverfront Expressway section of Interstate 10 casts any ugly shadow.
-In the 1960s, against the wishes of the predominately African-American working class community, the hulking highway was built along the sweeping wide swath of North Claiborne Avenue.
-To make way for the overhead highway called “the bridge,” over 400 trees were cut down, 500 homes leveled, and thriving businesses closed.
-Once known for its grand oaks and azaleas, bustling arts and business scene, North Claiborne Avenue is in crisis.
-Neighborhoods flood from toxic highway run off, houses shake from the thundering trucks nearby, walls are covered in diesel particulate matter, and residents worry about their health living next to an urban highway.
+Looming over the historically rich Tremé neighborhood in New Orleans, the Claiborne Expressway section of Interstate 10 casts an ugly shadow.
+Once known for its grand oaks and azaleas, and bustling arts and business scene, North Claiborne Avenue is in crisis.
+Neighborhoods flood from toxic highway runoff, houses shake from the thundering trucks nearby, walls are covered in diesel particulate matter, and residents worry about their health living next to an urban highway.
+Claiborne Avenue Alliance (CAA) was founded in 2017 to restore and rebuild its predominantly African American working-class community by advocating for improved environmental, social, and public health conditions.
+CAA’s mission is to address these issues through initiatives such as conducting environmental studies and public health analyses.
+Ultimately, CAA seeks to reclaim the once vibrant community that was destroyed by the construction of the highway.

 Contact